 The membership of the Intergroup meets continuously as an Assembly.
 Any AA member is welcome to participate in the Assembly although voting privileges are limited to registered online AA groups, acting through their representatives, and current officers.
 The Assembly elects officers and chairs of its standing committees, who also serve ex officio as trustees.
 The business of the Assembly is guided by its Bylaws and Operating Guidelines.

 Chairperson (Gwen M.).
 Leads the Assembly’s business meeting; sets the business agenda; sits as a non-voting member on all standing committees; and is responsible for forming ad hoc committees as needed.

 Alternate Chairperson (Vacant).
 Acts as Chair in the Chair’s absence and assumes other responsibilities as delegated by the Chair.

 Secretary (Barry M.).
 Maintains all official OIAA corporate records and presides over elections.

-Treasurer (Steve W.).
+Treasurer (Brian R.).
 Maintains the OIAA’s financial records.
 The Treasurer is a non-voting member of the Finance Committee.